 When to file.
-If you file using paper forms, you must file Copy A of Form W-2 with Form W-3 by March 2, 2015.
-However, if you e-file, the due date is March 31, 2015.
+If you file using paper forms, you must file Copy A of Form W-2 with Form W-3 by January 31, 2017.
+If you e-file, the due date is also January 31, 2017.
 You may owe a penalty for each Form W-2 that you file late.
 See Penalties.
 If you terminate your business, see Terminating a business.

 Extension to file.
-You may request an automatic extension of time to file Form W-2 with the SSA by sending Form 8809, Application for Extension of Time To File Information Returns, to the address shown on Form 8809.
+You may request only one extension of time to file Form W-2 with the SSA by submitting a complete application on Form 8809, Application for Extension of Time To File Information Returns.
+Include a detailed explanation of why you need additional time.
+You must sign the application under penalties of perjury.
+Send the application to the address shown on Form 8809.
 You must request the extension before the due date of Forms W-2.
-You will have an additional 30 days to file.
+If the IRS grants your request for extension, you will have an additional 30 days to file.
+The IRS will grant extensions to file Forms W-2 only in limited cases for extraordinary circumstances or catastrophe, such as a natural disaster or fire destroying the books and records needed for filing the forms.
+No additional extension of time to file will be allowed.
 See Form 8809 for details.

-Even if you request an extension of time to file Form W-2, you still must furnish Form W-2 to your CAUTION employees by February 2, 2015.
-But see
+Even if you request and are granted an extension of time to file Form W-2, you still must furnish CAUTION Form W-2 to your employees by January 31,

-Extension of time to furnish Forms W-2 to employees.
+2017.
+But see Extension of time to furnish Forms W-2 to employees.